dmbarbour/glas/docs/GlasApps.md

 ## State

 Registers in 'g.\*' or 'db.\*' are the primary locations for application state.
-Each register contains a value.
-In general, values may have arbitrary size.
-Type annotations may describe expected register types, potentially including size constraints.
-Insofar as a compiler can verify static type analysis, it is feasible to represent state very efficiently.
+Each register contains a value, glas data of arbitrary size.
+Though, if compiling with verified type annotations, a compiler can theoretically optimize for conventional i64, u32, or even struct representations.

-Database registers are bound to a configured database and thus shared with other applications.
-Type annotations may also describe these shared registers.
-Doing so provides an opportunity to verify interaction with the database prior to application start.
-It is also feasible to record type assumptions into the database to detect conflicting assumptions.
+Database registers are bound to a configured database.
+This can support asynchronous interactions between applications.
+It is feasible to share register type annotations with the database to better detect risk of inconsistency upon application start or between apps.
+We can abort transactions that would commit invalid states, modulo use of reflection APIs to debug a database.

-### Checked Shared State

-Annotations may describe type assumptions on the shared datbase.
-The runtime may validate these assumptions to detect type errors, and may also write type assumptions into the database (together with metadata like app name) to support checked, asynchronous interactions.
-If necessary, we could block database transactions on a subset of registers while the user debugs.

 ## Concurrency